NTTRocco/Email-Assistant/README.md

 # Email Context Agent
-## Quick Start

-This repository provides an agent to help you parse, preprocess, and analyze email files (EML format) for search and LLM-based question answering.

 ## Important: Axet Plugin Setup

 This Email Assistant is designed to be used with the Axet Plugin.

 **Before using the agent, you MUST:**